Hello eveyone! Welcome to labourhistorylancs.com (LHL) !

-How many rivers the county authority have deemed worthy of classifying?
+How many rivers has the Lancashire County Authority deemed worthy of classifying as 'rivers' in Lancs.
 The Oxford dictionary tells us that a river is:- a natural flow of water that continues in a long line across land to the sea

 2. Which ‘natural flow of water’ is the longest in our county and how far is that?